 The Wave — requires North Coyote Buttes permit, difficult to obtain

-Teepee Valley — no permit required
+Teepee Valley — day use permit available at trailhead

 Lone Tree Reservoir Trailhead & Permits

 Cottonwood Cove — requires South Coyote Buttes permit, much easier to obtain